PatCH0816/caption-driven-xai/doc/source/80_conclusion.md

 - Find cosine similarities near 0 and 1 (Usually, the observed range during this work was $cos(\theta) = [0.05, 0.35]$.
 - This work demonstrated the novel XAI method's feasibility detecting highly correlated biases.
 How about detecting biases with low correlation?
 Is it possible to prove that the model is bias-free?
-- Apply the novel XAI method to more challenging datasets like the Stanford street view house numbers or the synthetic digits dataset. [@stanford_housenumbers] [@synthetic_digits]
+- Apply the novel XAI method to more challenging datasets like the Stanford street view house numbers or the synthetic digits dataset.
 - Replace the trivial binary classification task of the standalone model with a more challenging multiclass classification task.
 - Add a moving window over the image to identify concepts in different locations with linear boundaries.
 - Segment the image before identifying concepts in different locations with non-linear boundaries.